-In North America, many homes are heated using forced-air systems.
-Your gas furnace, which is often located in the basement, attic, crawl space or utility closet, may use natural gas or propane as the energy source to create heat within the furnace’s heat exchanger.
-Air is moved across the heat exchanger, which is then distributed through the ductwork to heat the home.
+In North America, many homes using forced-air systems to heat.
+Your gas furnace, which is often located in the basement, attic, crawl space or utility closet.
+It may use natural gas or propane as the energy source to create heat within the furnace’s heat exchanger.
+Air moving across the heat exchanger, which can distribute through the ductwork to heat the home.

 What Factors Affect Efficiency?

 Each gas furnace model has an energy efficiency rating in the form of a percent.
-This number is its Annual Fuel Utilization Efficiency (AFUE), or the ratio of annual heat output of the furnace compared to the amount of annual fuel energy it consumes.
-For example, if a furnace has an AFUE of 80%, it means 80% of the energy in the fossil fuel is being converted to heat while 20% escapes and is wasted.1
+The ratio of annual heat output of the furnace compared to the amount of annual fuel energy it consumes.
+For example, if a furnace has an AFUE of 80%, it will convert to heat while 20% escapes and is wasteful.

 How AFUE Can Save Me Money?

-Many older furnaces may have efficiencies of only 56 to 70% AFUE, which can cost the homeowner more to heat their home compared to a higher AFUE model.
-Switching to a newer, more energy-efficient gas furnace that can reach upwards of 98% AFUE means nearly all of the energy from the fuel is effectively used to heat the home.1 As a result, the homeowner’s monthly heating bills can be reduced.
+Many older furnaces may have efficiencies of only 56 to 70% AFUE, which can cost the homeowner more to heat their home than a higher AFUE model.
+Switching to a newer, more energy-efficient gas furnace that can reach upwards of 98% AFUE.
+That means nearly all of the energy from the fuel is effectively used to heat the home.1 As a result, the homeowner’s monthly heating bills can be reduced.

 Condensing Vs. Non-Condensing